dask/dask/docs/source/develop.rst

    py.test dask -n auto

-Tests run automatically on the Travis.ci and Appveyor continuous testing frameworks on every push to every pull request on GitHub.
+Tests run automatically on GitHub Actions on every push to every pull request on GitHub.

 Tests are organized within the various modules' subdirectories::